 She has exhibited in both group and solo shows in the UK, Seattle WA, New York City NY, Brussels, Belgium, and Black Rock City NV.
 As well as attracting a host of high profile clients and patrons, her life and work have been featured in print and online media across the world.

 As a writer and editor, Missy has contributed to a number of academic, lifestyle and online publications in the UK, US and Europe.
 As part of the acclaimed 2:365 project, she created the 2:365 Art Book in 2014.
-Her new book, The Aesthetic of Mental Disorder, is forthcoming December 2018 (pre-order here).
+Her new book, The Aesthetic of Mental Disorder: 2:365, Bipolar & Beyond, is forthcoming 2019.

 Missy has worked with a variety of non-profits, and has spoken on the theme of mental illness and creativity in conferences and symposia across the US.